orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor/README.md

 ```

 In order to build working network we will need several additional actors to produce data and print results to the console.
 For this example we will use ```Source``` and ```Printer``` actors as utilities.
-You can just dowload them from the [Github repository](/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/utils) and add to your project.
+You can just download them from the [Github repository](/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/utils) and add to your project.

->  ```Source``` actor is just a counter wich produces a continious sequence of nambers.
+>  ```Source``` actor is just a counter which produces a continuous sequence of numbers.
 You can also specify parameters for starting number (default is 1) and the counter upper bound (default is 10).
 To know how to do that see section *Other simple actors > Scale*

 > ```Printer``` prints all the consumed tokens to the console.
-You can specify the name for each instatce.
-That would be really usefull if you have several of them printing to the same console simultaniously.
+You can specify the name for each instance.
+That would be really useful if you have several of them printing to the same console simultaneously.

 Now you can create the network just following the steps from previous lesson [Hello world](/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l00HelloWorld).

 After you add instances of actors: ```ID```, ```Source``` and ```Printer```.
 Connect ```Source``` output to ```ID``` input, and ```ID``` output to ```Printer ``` input.

->Hint: You can just drug-and-drop actor file from Project explorer pane to the XDF netwok diagram to add an instance of actor.
+>Hint: You can just drug-and-drop actor file from Project explorer pane to the XDF network diagram to add an instance of actor.

 Now you can run example as was described in the previous lesson and see the result in the console.